-The Company no longer holds any mineral concessions in Peru.
+The Company no longer holds any mineral concessions in Peru and it's wholley owned Peruvian subsidiary has been inactive since 2020.

 In August 2018, the Company entered into a letter of intent with Rhyolite Lithium Corp. ("Rhyolite") pursuant to which Rhyolite could have earned an interest in the Company's mining concessions located in Peru.
 As at June 30, 2020, Rhyolite had not fulfilled any part of their earn-in agreement.